 SmoothForecast.com provides free time series forecasting capability on the web.
-That is you can enter a sequence of numbers representing anything from monthly rainfall amounts for the last 10 years to monthly food expenditures for the last 36 months and forecast the upcoming values based on that history.
+That is you can enter a sequence of numbers representing anything from daily rainfall amounts for the last 5 years to monthly food expenditures for the last 36 months and forecast the upcoming values based on that history.
 You can specify the number of forecasts that are produced.
-You can also specify whether the history seems to have a trend or seasonal cycles (i.e. the history goes up and down in regular intervals).
+You can also specify whether the history seems to have a trend or seasonal cycle (i.e. the history goes up and down in regular intervals).
 Also if the history has values that seem too large or too small (called “spikes”), you can have them filtered out by using the spike smoothing feature.
-And finally, to get a sense of how well the forecast is, you can specify what is called a “hold back”.
-This means you can “hold back” a specified number of values off the end of the history and have the system forecast based upon the history prior to the held back values.
-The system will then compare the forecast with the held back history and produce metrics that can be used to assess how accurate the forecast is.
-It will also list the forecast side-by-side with the held back history.
+And finally, to get a sense of how good the forecast is, you can specify what is called a “hold back”.
+This means you can “hold back” a specified number of values from the end of the history and produce a forecast based upon the history prior to the held back values.
+The forecast will then be compared to the held back history and metrics produced that can be used to assess the forecast accuracy.
+The forecast will also be listed side-by-side with the held back history.

-All the values are graphed so you can compare the history with the held back forecast or with the forecast.
-Also by visually comparing held back forecasts with the forecasts, you can get a sense of how good the forecast is based on how well it performed for past history.
-If spike filtering is enabled that graph will be layered on top of the history so you can see what values were chopped off and how much.
+All the values are graphed so you can compare the history with the held back forecast or with the actual forecast.
+By visually comparing held back forecasts with the actual forecasts, you can get a sense of how good the forecast is based on how well it performed in the past.
+If spike filtering is enabled that line plot will be layered on top of the history so you can see what values were filtered and how much.

 As an example consider the following 24 months of a food budget.
 The first value is the oldest and the last the most recent.
 Here are the values.

 Here is a snapshot of SmoothForecast.com using this historical data.
-Note that spike smoothing has been selected and a linear trend has been selected.
-The initial try at this used the defaults (i.e. no spike smoothing and no trend).
-The resulting forecast in the graph did not look right.
-It is often a good idea to select spike smoothing because much real data is fraught with extreme cases that throw off the overall shape of the history.
-So that was selected and so was the linear trend to see what the result would look like.
-The desire was to forecast the food expenditure a year ahead (i.e. 12 months) and see how the forecast would have looked if it was done 6 months ago (i.e. Number to Hold Back is 6).
+Note that spike smoothing and a damped trend has been selected.
+The desire was to forecast the food expenditure a year ahead (i.e. 12 months) and see how the forecast would have looked if it was done 12 months ago (i.e. Number to Hold Back is 12).
 Looking at the graph one can see the forecast of the hold back line does match the forecast line fairly well giving us confidence this is a reasonable forecast and the general trend for the food budget is to increase in cost for the next 12 months.
-Note the MedAPE (Median Absolute Percentage Error) value for the hold back is about 9.7%.
-This means of the 6 hold back values the median error was a little less than 10.5%.
+Note the MdAPE (Median Absolute Percentage Error) value for the hold back is about 10.4%.
+This means of the 12 hold back values the median error was a little less than 10.5%.
 Plus the forecast was better than just copying forward the previous value (i.e. MASE (Mean Absolute Scaled Error) is less than 1).

 As another example consider the following nearly 15 years of a monthly electric bill.
 The first value is the oldest and the last the most recent.
 Here are the values.